It can be difficult to qualify for traditional financing options when you’ve just started a business.

 Who it’s best for: Business owners who might have struggled to get finance from a traditional lender.

-Requirements vary from loan to loan, and really come down to the lender you choose to go with.
+Requirements vary from loan to loan, and really come down to the lender you go with and their loan application process (or lack of).

 You can increase your chances of getting a loan by following these steps:

-- Have a plan on how you intend to pay back the loan.
-Your business plan needs to include a budget that outlines how you’ll afford to repay the loan, including when you’ll start the repayments.
+Your business plan needs to include a budget that outlines how you’ll afford to repay the loan, including when you’ll start repayment.

 Common options to consider include lines of credit, inventory financing, business credit card, personal loan or a business loan.